Sir John A Macdonald Junior High School

 Sir John A. Macdonald Junior High School (SJAM) is a Junior High School in Calgary, Alberta, Canada.
 It was founded in 1967 and named after the first prime minister of Canada Sir John Alexander Macdonald.
 The school has 4 core subjects: math, science, social studies and language arts.
-There are also many options students can choose from: food, fashion, art, industrial arts, guitar, band, drama, yearbook, French, communication technology and information processing.
+There are also many options students can choose from: food, fashion, art, industrial arts, guitar, band, drama, yearbook, communication technology and information processing.
 This school has a total of 32 classrooms.

 Community

 SJAM has a diverse community and is designated for several different areas of Calgary.
 Most of the school's events have a charitable component.
 The students of SJAM find that it is a great school in the terms of Teachers and Community, but found that it needed more funding for renovations.

 Facilities

 In 2000 the School facility evaluation project found that the buildings in the school were in need of major renovation.